Mdhesari/design-patterns/Readme.md

     "A directory could have files and subdirectories for example"

 And a composite should have add() and remove() methods in order to be extended.

+### Iterator (behavioral)

+The Iterator design pattern provides a way to access the elements of an aggregate object without exposing its underlying representation.